scope-lab-vu/Resonate/README.md

 Additional videos of other scenes can be found in the [Video Folder](https://github.com/Shreyasramakrishna90/AV-Runtime-Risk/blob/main/videos/)

+The slides for this work can be found [here](https://github.com/scope-lab-vu/Resonate/blob/main/seams_slides.pdf) and a presentation video can be found on [youtube](https://www.youtube.com/watch?v=R25RxhwaH5o&ab_channel=VU-ALC)

 ## Installing the CARLA Autonomous Driving setup

 The ReSonAte framework implementation in CARLA is built on top of the CARLA AD example from [Learning By Cheating](https://github.com/bradyz/2020_CARLA_challenge).
 To run the CARLA AD setup with varied weather patterns and evaluate the AV's collision rate, clone this repo.